Science at UM [S02-ep17]: From the impact of menstrual products on women's health to BioWooEB

-This week in A l'UM la science Ignacio Bravo, virologist at Mivegec reveals us a rare comparative study on the impact of tampons and menstrual cups on the health of women.
-The report takes you to the BioWooEB laboratory for Biomass, wood, energy, bio-products with François Pinta and Kévin Candelier.
-Finally Agnès Pesenti invites you to the next Bar des sciences on March 16th at the Dôme.
-A program broadcast every Wednesday at 6pm on DivergenceFM-93.9.
+This week on A l’UM la science, Ignacio Bravo, virologist at Mivegec, reveals a rare comparative study on the impact of tampons and menstrual cups on women's health.
+The report takes you to the BioWooEB laboratory for biomass, wood, energy, and bio-products in the company of François Pinta and Kévin Candelier.
+Finally, Agnès Pesenti invites you to the next Science Bar on March 16 at Le Dôme.
+The program is broadcast every Wednesday at 6 p.m. on DivergenceFM-93.9.
 You can also find us on your podcast platform.

-Our guest today is not a political scientist, nor a sociologist, nor a specialist in women's rights.
-Ignacio Bravo is an expert in virology at the Mivegec laboratory for Infectious Diseases and Vectors Ecology, Genetics, Evolution and Control.
-He participated in this comparative study between the immune profile and the vaginal microbiota of tampon and menstrual cup users.
+Our guest today is not a political scientist, sociologist, or women's rights specialist.
+Ignacio Bravo is a virology expert at the Mivegec laboratory for Infectious Diseases and Vector Ecology, Genetics, Evolution, and Control.
+He participated in this comparative study of the immune profile and vaginal microbiota of tampon and menstrual cup users.
 This study was published in the journal Molecular Ecology.

 CNRS press release: Comparison of immune profiles between menstrual cups and tampons.